 The Arizona Mirror is an independent, nonprofit news organization that is focused on fearless journalism that shines a light on injustice and creates real-world change.
-We look to connect public policy with the people it affects and bringing a fresh perspective to coverage of the state’s biggest issues.
+We look to connect public policy with the people it affects and bring a fresh perspective to coverage of the state’s biggest issues.
 We strive to tell untold stories; amplify the voices of Arizonans whose stories are unheard; shine a light on the relationships between people, power and policy; hold public officials to account; and provide a platform for progressive opinions.
 We view news as a vital community service, and are supported by the generosity of those who believe an informed Arizona is a better Arizona.
 We have no paywalls, no subscription fees.

 Jim Small is a native Arizonan and has covered state government, policy and politics since 2004, with a focus on investigative and in-depth policy reporting, first as a reporter for the Arizona Capitol Times, then as editor of the paper and its prestigious sister publications, the Yellow Sheet Report and Arizona Legislative Report.
 He has also served as the editor and executive director of the Arizona Center for Investigative Reporting.
 News organizations and journalists under his leadership have won numerous state, regional and national awards for its accountability journalism and probing investigations into state government operations.